BryanMcGuire-DataScience/-Bryan-McGuires-Portfolio/README.md

 **This is an example of analysing sales data.**
 - Explores sales data and answers 3 questions
-- What are the best products
+- What are the best products?
-- When is the best time to advistise products
+- When is the best time to advistise products?
-- What cities sell the most popular products
+- What cities sell the most popular products?

 [Project 5, Introduction to Statsmodel.](https://github.com/BryanMcGuire-DataScience/stats_model)